developer239/react-apollo-graphql/README.md

  #### Production server

- Project files are generated into the `/public` folder using `yarn build` command.
+ Project files are generated into the `/public` folder using `yarn build:production` command.

- 1) Use `yarn build` in order to build the static files.
+ 1) Use `yarn build:production` in order to build the static files.

  2) Use `yarn prod` command in order to start the app.
 This will start express server.